Rare Squirrel IV – Between Movement and Dissolution

 Only 1 left

-The painting "Rare Squirrel IV" ( oil on canvas, 40x30 cm, 2025 ) combines expressive areas of color with fine, sketchy lines , creating a composition that moves between representational and abstract .
-Bright yellow and green tones only hint at the animal, while blue and earth tones give the scene depth and structure.
+The painting "Rare Squirrel IV" (oil on canvas, 40x30 cm, 2025) combines expressive color fields with fine, sketch-like lines to create a composition that moves between representation and abstraction.
+Bright yellow and green tones only hint at the animal, while blue and earthy tones give the scene depth and structure.

-The motif appears to be in a state of movement or transformation – as if the squirrel were emerging from light and color and dissolving again in the next moment.
+The motif seems to be in a state of movement or transformation – as if the squirrel is emerging from light and color only to dissolve in the next moment.

 All important details at a glance